 This small picturesque stream offers catfish at its mouth, and upstream, in the deeper slow pools, by logjams, and below the small dam west of the Highway 51 bridge.
 Smallmouth are more common upstream in the rocky pool riffle areas.
 Other game fish and carp can be taken infrequently.
 Redhorse, suckers, and a variety of minnows abound in Kilbuck Creek.
 Fishing access at Kilbuck forest Preserve.

 A corridor of ten preserves along the Kishwaukee River affords spectacular views and recreational access to one of the cleanest rivers in the state.
 The large, deep pools especially at the river’s bends have yielded many three to five pound smallmouth bass.
 The rocky areas from the Kishwaukee River Forest Preserve to the mouth of the Kilbuck Creek offer excellent smallmouth habitat.
 An occasional northern or walleye may be caught as they travel the river extensively in search of minnow prey.
 Catfish are also very common through this stream and are especially abundant at the mouth.
+See here and here for a full lists of fish and whether they are safe for consumption.

 The “Pec” offers excellent fishing for channel catfish, carp and northern pike.
 Channel and flathead catfish are abundant in logjams everywhere.
 Northern pike spawn in the backwater areas near Meridian Road and are ever present in brush, logjams and at the mouth of many of the tributaries.
 Walleye, too, are surprisingly common for the apparent murky water.
 The greatest numbers are found in sand areas near the mouth and in flooded willows and smartweeds below the riffles from the Village of Pecatonica to Pecatonica River Forest Preserve.
 Smallmouth bass are common at the mouth over the rocky shorelines of the Rock River but absent elsewhere.
 Carp and buffalo are common in the backwaters where occasionally crappies and bluegills may be taken.

 The Rock offers a variety of fishing opportunities from the swift, shallow, rocky-sided channels below South Beloit to the larger, deep and sluggish pools above the two low dams in Winnebago County.
 Channel catfish is the most abundant game fish in the river.
 Carp are abundant in shallow mud-bottomed pools, especially in slack current, and near brushy areas.
 Crappie, bluegill and largemouth bass are found in backwater areas and above dams where the water is more still.
 Smallmouth bass are increasing in numbers and are found over rocky areas where there is a moderate current such as below the Fordham Dam at Jensen Forest Preserve and the Atwood Homestead Forest Preserve.
+See here for a full list of fish and whether they are safe for consumption.

 The name Sugar River is derived from the Indian work “ke-pot-ah” meaning “sweet water.”
 The Sugar is an excellent stream for the fisherman who wants little of development and other people.
 The logjams and sand bottom provide excellent fish habitat.
 The channel catfish and smallmouth bass are the most common game fish.
 However, an occasional walleye or northern pike will be taken near tributary mouths and at the mouth where the Sugar joins the “Pec.”
 Carp can be taken in the slow muddy areas near road crossings.
 Occasionally, bluegills and crappies will be found in the side channels and backwaters where there is little water movement.
 Public access for fishing boating is provided at Colored Sands and Sugar River Forest Preserves.